Samuel S. Cox: Reconstruction

 In 1868, the Democratic Party selected Cox as the nominee for Congress to represent Greenwich Village, Chelsea, and the West Village.
 He won the general election in a landslide.
 Tammany Hall elected Cox to Congress in New York, and it kept him there, but he was never the subject of serious accusations of corruption.
 "Mr. Cox is ... almost the only honest man I know who passed through a portion of the Tweed Ring period," another politician said later.

 After a second trip to Europe, limited to the Mediterranean coast by his ill health, Cox returned to find Congress dominated by the issue of Reconstruction.
 Cox supported reconciliation with the South and the restoration of voting rights for Confederate veterans.
 In 1869, he introduced a general amnesty bill to this effect, but failed to achieve the necessary two-thirds majority by two votes.

 In 1870, Cox defeated Horace Greeley, the editor of the New York Tribune, by 1,000 votes.
 Cox spent much of the next Congress in an effort to abolish the test oath system, which required all civil servants and military officers to swear they had not engaged in disloyal conduct during the War.
 The effort succeeded as to members of Congress but not other offices.
-A complete repeal of the test oath was not passed un 1884.
+A complete repeal of the test oath was not passed until 1884.

 In 1872, Cox was nominated by a fusion ticket of Democrats and anti-Grant Republicans for U.S. Representative at-large.
 Horace Greeley, his opponent in 1870, was the ticket's presidential nominee, putting Cox in the unusual position of stumping for his most recent rival.
 Cox lost the election to Republican Lyman Tremain.
 In the lame duck session, Cox unsuccessfully opposed a salary increase for members of Congress and returned the excess salary ($4,812) he received to the Treasury.

 Soon after his departure from Congress, U.S. Representative James Brooks died, leaving a vacant seat along the East River, stretching from the Lower East Side to Murray Hill.
 Cox consented to be nominated in the special election, and won in a landslide.
 Ultimately, Cox did not miss a single day of the Congressional session.
 Along with Pennsylvania Representative Samuel J. Randall, he led the opposition to the civil rights for freedmen.
 He was returned to the House from a slightly redrawn Lower East Side district in a landslide in 1874.